josephamcdonald/NewzySport/README.md

 **CustomTabsIntent**

-**Google Play Typeface** - This is the only typeface used throughout the app.
+**Google "Play" Typeface** - This is the only typeface used throughout the app.

 ## Acknowledgements